Andre Curbach — Operations Manager

 I have worked for ASFDC for 9 years undertaking the role of Administration Officer.
 I manage the day to day administration of the office, including date entry, reception, filing, copying, stock control and receipt of monies.
 I also maintain Educator and children’s records, maintain the educator, staff and board of Management registers along with the complaints register as required under the Education and Care Services National Regulations and Law.

-I also facilitate a play gym session monthly conducting a gross motor session for the services children in care and manage the Toy and Educator resource library by monitoring the loan and return of toys, they are fit for purpose and cleanliness.
+I also facilitate a play gym session monthly conducting a gross motor session for the services children in care.

 Glenda List — Senior Education Support Coordinator